 We start with the art.
 The Brooklyn Museum is known for its many collections of various types of art.
 Our lessons feature artwork connected by themes that span time, geography, and cultures.

 We help students build skills and connect with standards.
 Lessons support Common Core Learning Standards; New York City Blueprint for Teaching and Learning in the Arts (Visual Art); and New York State Learning Standards for the Arts, English Language Arts, Social Studies, and Science.

 We believe less is more.
 Lessons focus on two to three objects to develop observation skills and critical thinking.

 We recognize that people learn differently.
 We engage students through a range of learning strategies, including open-ended and guided questions, conversation, storytelling, drawing, writing, sensory learning, and movement.

 We appreciate the senses.
-Touch, smell, and sound can play a role in your Educator-Led Lesson.
+Touch, smell, and sound can play a role in your Guided Gallery Visit.
 To incorporate objects your students can handle, such as African masks, South American textiles, scented papers, artists’ materials, and historical reproductions, please specify your interest on your reservation form.